 Imagine falling in love, marrying, and having a family with someone and watching your spouse and children get taken away from you.
 That is what happened to Henry, and Henry’s Freedom Box tells the story.

 Henry was born into slavery, had a close relationship with his mother, was sold away from her, was told he could work for his freedom, but instead, he went on to lose what he loved most of all.

 This story, although very sad, explains well how the Underground Railroad worked.
-You see, Henry climbed into a wooden crate and shipped himself to Philadelphia with the help of a few.
-It was because of his determination that he found freedom, and imagine how sweet freedom was once he found it.
+You see, Henry climbed into a wooden crate and shipped himself to Philadelphia.
+With the help of a few and because of his determination, he found freedom.
+Imagine how sweet freedom was once he found it.

 The unit I developed for this book addresses both ELA standards and standards related to the Underground Railroad, slavery, and bits of the Civil War.
-For the ELA standards, I include a schema builder and vocabulary organizer for before reading, two organizers for sequencing events (note taking) and visualizing using text events as well as question task cards using the QAR strategy, and a quiz and written response for after reading.
+For the ELA standards, I include before reading activities such as a schema builder and vocabulary organizer.
+During reading activities address sequencing events (note taking) and visualizing using text events as well as question task cards using the QAR strategy.
+After reading activities include a quiz and written responses plus a lapbook to use as a culminating activity.
 You can use these with guided reading groups or as a class read aloud (mentor text lessons)

 - A Timeline

 - Cause/Effect examples from the text

 - Then and Now comparisons

 - Key Vocabulary